 - Chasing a bull is a waste of time.
 Be patient, they aren’t going anywhere…. unless you are hunting agricultural area or there is a lot of pressure.

 - Every bull will come in screaming if you hit him at the right time.

-- Hunt scent.
-When you smell a bull, get your bird dog on.
+- Use your nose.
+When you smell a bull, get your bird dog on and use the wind.

 - Be ready for any and every opportunity.

 - Be set up prior to any calling settings.
 Check lanes so you don’t get caught with your pants down.

 - Bugle to find bulls as opposed to cow calling.

 - Match your bugle to the class of bull you are targeting.

 - Listen to podcasts to learn archery elk hunting tactics from seasoned hunters.